JivoChat/JivoSDK-Android/README_en.md

 -   New messages indicator inside the integrated app
 -   PUSH notifications

-### Current version: 2.1.0
+### Current version: 2.1.1

 List of changes:

--   added the possibility of using own translations to assess the quality of service;
+-   fixed crash when calling `setContactInfo()` function from background thread;
--   service restart is disabled;
+-   fixed incorrect display of contact form after restarting application;
--   fixed some UI bugs;
+-   disabled backing up user data using the auto backup function;

 ### Known Issues:
 - There is a problem with displaying colors in **SDK** chat on **Xiaomi** devices.
 Solution - add a flag to your application's styles: